 From Asakusa, you can head over to Tokyo Skytree, a 20-minute walk away.
 This modern structure is the tallest building in Japan and reaches a height of 634 metres.
 You can choose to ride to the observation deck at the top or have a meal and shop in the complex below, which even has an aquarium.

 From Tokyo Skytree, you can make your way to Shinjuku.

 At this bustling district of Tokyo, one interesting activity to do with kids is to pay a visit to the Ninja Trick House.
-It provides an interesting way to experience an iconic Japanese warrior.
-Older kids may also enjoy the cultural experience at the nearby Samurai Museum.
-There is also a Tokyo Toy Museum and owl cafes to visit.
+It provides an fun way to experience an iconic Japanese warrior.
+Unfortunately, the nearby Samurai Museum is currently still closed as of 12 October 2022, so you’d have to skip it.
+You may also want to consider the Tokyo Toy Museum, housed in an old elementary school building, to visit.

 Right next to the station is Yoyogi Park, a popular green space within the city which is also the location of the Meiji Shrine.
 This can provide some relief from the bustle of the big city when in Tokyo with kids and it is a great place for them to stretch their legs.

 After visiting Yoyogi Park, take a walk down Harajuku’s famed Takeshita Street and check out the fashions or pick up a Harajuku crepe to munch on.